Cystamine

 Cystamine (2,2'-dithiobisethanamine) is an organic disulfide.
 It is formed when cystine is heated, the result of decarboxylation.
 Cystamine is an unstable liquid and is generally handled as the dihydrochloride salt, C4H12N2S2·2HCl, which is stable to 203-214 °C at which point it decomposes.
 Cystamine is toxic if swallowed or inhaled and potentially harmful by contact.

 Structure and synthesis

 Cystamine is an organic disulfide which is formed when Cystine is heated as a result of decarboxylation.
 It is often used as sulfhydryl reagent, enzyme inhibitor and radiation-protective agent.
 Thiols can be synthesized to disulfides like cystamine through chemical oxidation with various oxidizing agents (molecular oxygen, metal ion, metal oxide, DMSO, nitric oxide, halogen and sodium perborate), through electrochemical oxidation and through borohydride exchange resin (BER)-transition metal salts systems (like BER-CuSo4).

 Uses

 Cystamine dihydrochloride is a useful reagent to derivatize various polymer monoliths for hydrophilic interaction liquid chromatography, as a crosslinking agent in the development of polymer hydrogels, and as a functional group in nanoparticles developed for siRNA and DNA delivery.

+It has also been studied as a potential radioprotective agent.
+It is found in the Soviet AI-2 "Aptechka" CBRN first-aid kit given to civilians.